The $K^{\aleph_0}$ Game: Vertex Colouring: Infinitely many colours

 Thus the pairs used for the strategy are disjoint.
-Therefore we actually defined a pairing strategy for Breaker which means he wins this game. \\
+Therefore the given strategy actually is a pairing strategy for Breaker.

-Moreover, as every edge in a $\Kalephzero$ of Maker has a different colour assigned to it and the $\Kalephzero$ contains infinitely many edges, there are infinitely many colours of which Maker cannot incorporate infinitely many into her $\Kalephzero$, i.e. Maker cannot use cofinitely many colours in her $\Kalephzero$.
+Furthermore Maker cannot build a $\Kalephzero$ that uses all of the colours present on the board, if Breaker plays according to the defined strategy: For any edge that she wants to incorporate into her $\Kalephzero$, there is a colour class that corresponds to it according to the construction which she therefore cannot use in her $\Kalephzero$. \end{proof} Note that this result can be strengthened in the following sense: As every edge in a $\Kalephzero$ of Maker has a different colour assigned to it and the $\Kalephzero$ contains infinitely many edges, there are infinitely many colours of which Maker cannot incorporate infinitely many into her $\Kalephzero$, this means that Breaker can even stop Maker from using cofinitely many colours, each infinitely often, in a $\Kalephzero$.